nirvana-iiits/nirvana-iiits.github.io/2023/utkrishta/bytes-and-books.md

 **[Register Now](https://docs.google.com/forms/d/e/1FAIpQLSebFaIx1vY3uYm8MJM5dTgIas73pvvB9el6umy4IK-7rdXCLA/viewform?usp=sf_link)**

 Nirvana is organizing **Bytes & Books: Readathon** to promote reading and improve focus skills.
-Participants can choose from various categories of books, and there are two levels of participation: submitting an abstract and presenting their knowledge.
+Participants can choose from various categories of books, and there are two levels of participation: submitting an abstract and sharing their learnings/ideas through a short talk.

 Prizes include certificates for all participants, certificates of merit for the top 10 abstracts, and special prizes for the top 3.